mvieracanive/nestjs-doc-manager/README.md

 ### Updating a file

-For updating a file, it is necessary the id and an metadata object with data updated.
+For updating a file, it is necessary the id and an metadata object with data to be updated.

 ```
 _documentService: DocumentService;